hashicorp/terraform-provider-google/website/docs/r/tpu_node.html.markdown

 * `labels` -
   (Optional)
   Resource labels to represent user provided metadata.

+* `zone` -
+  (Optional)
+  The GCP location for the TPU.
+If it is not provided, the provider zone is used.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.